govau/content-guide/_accessibility-inclusivity/images-alt-text.md

 Images must have alternative text (or `alt` text) to describe the information or function of the image.

-Alt text sits behind the image and appears when
+Alt text sits behind the image and appears when:
 - an image is disabled or fails to load
 - people with low vision or reading difficulties use screen readers or speech input software.